A Convex Optimization-based Dynamic Model Identification Package for the da Vinci Research Kit: Identification

-To identify the dynamic parameters, we use the excitation trajectory described in Section \ref{sec:excitation_trajectory} to move the robot.
-Data is collected at each sampling time to obtain the regression matrix $\boldsymbol{W}$ and the dependent variable vector $\boldsymbol{\omega}$:
+To identify the dynamic parameters, we move the robot along the excitation trajectories generated via the method described in Section \ref{sec:excitation_trajectory}.
+Data is collected at each sampling time to obtain the regression matrix $\boldsymbol{W}$ and the dependent variable vector $\boldsymbol{\omega}$.